 Pets must be spayed or neutered.
 Documentation of your pet's surgery (receipt or medical record) is required.
 If your pet is not spayed or neutered, but he or she is 1-year-old or younger, an appointment for low-cost surgery through our Smoky's Spay/Neuter Clinic will be made following the pet's initial examination.

-The Clinic for Compassionate Care services clients in the City of Richmond and in the Counties of Hanover, Henrico, Chesterfield and Goochland.
+The Susan M. Markel Veterinary Hospital services clients in the City of Richmond and in the Counties of Hanover, Henrico, Chesterfield and Goochland.

 All recipients of government assistance qualify as clients.
 Additionally, guardians meeting the income thresholds outlined below qualify.

 |For each additional person, add

 As a benefit of adopting from the Richmond SPCA, all pets adopted after March 5, 2012, along with any other dogs or cats residing in the adopters' household, qualify to become patients of the Susan M. Markel Veterinary Hospital.

 Patients referred by another veterinary office due to financial limitations of their guardians qualify to become clients of the Susan M. Markel Veterinary Hospital.
 Referring veterinarians are asked to call our reception staff and ask to speak with a doctor regarding the client.